SwissTPH/mosquito-movement-spatial-repellent-method/README.md

 The fitting method uses the Nelder-Mead algorithm from the AS047 library by John Burkhardt.
 This came from:<br>
 https://people.sc.fsu.edu/~jburkardt/f77_src/asa047/asa047.html

-aggTrapSimul.txt - contains an exmaple simulated dataset, which can be made using the R scripts in /r codes_smulation
+aggTrapSimul.txt - contains an example simulated dataset, which can be made using the R scripts in /r_codes

 # r codes _ simulation